aliceh/Master-branch-protector/README.md

 This application is a simple web service listening for [organization events](https://developer.github.com/webhooks/#events) posted by a [github webhook](https://help.github.com/en/articles/about-webhooks).
 When a repository is created by the organization, the app enables protection on the master branch, and an issue is created in the repository where a designated person is notified with a @mention.

-To run the app
+To run the app you will need:

-* you will need an access token to a GitHub account of a member of the organization with admin privileges.
+*  an access token to a GitHub account of a member of the organization with admin privileges.

-* you will need to create a webhook in GitHub.
+*  to create a webhook in GitHub.
 Only members with owner privileges for an organization or admin privileges for a repository can manage webhooks for an organization.
 For more information, see ["Permission levels for an organization."](https://help.github.com/en/articles/permission-levels-for-an-organization)

 Prerequisites
 ================